Sephley/WPbruteforcer/README.md

-# Password & Username Bruteforcer using Hydra
+# Password & Username Bruteforcer for Wordpress using Hydra

 This Script is meant for testing purposes only.